contentcal-org/ccal-tech-test/front-end/README.md

 ### Challange 2:

-One of our clients have hundreds or thousends of great ideas.
-Printing so long list of idea have very bad inpact on Angular performance.
+One of our clients has hundreds or thousands of great ideas.
+Printing such a long list of ideas has a very bad impact on Angular performance.
 Could you please take a look on `IdeasListingComponent` (`apps/idea-board/src/app/ideas/ideas-list/_components/ideas-listing`) and check if we can easly optimalise this component performance?